imbingz/Password-Generator/README.md

 <a name = "Pseudocode"></a>
 ### 6. Pseudocode - Logic Steps
-#### Step 1
-After the 'click' event, the users will be prompted to enter the password length.
-So create a variable that holds the users input.
+* After the 'click' event, the users will be prompted to enter the password length.
-#### Step 2
+* Need a variable that holds the users input.
-Check if the users input is a number between 8 and 128.
-If not(such as letters, null, space, symbols, or numbers out of range), keep prompting until the input is as desired.
+* Check if the users input is a number between 8 and 128.
+* If not(such as letters, null, space, symbols, or numbers out of range), keep prompting until the input is as desired.
-#### Step 3
-Ask users whether they would like their passwords to contain numbers, uppercase letters, lowercase letters and symbols.
-Create a variable to hold each answer (yes=true; no=false).
-If users select no to all questions, then alert "They must select at least one", and iterate the set of questions again until at least one is chosen.
+* Ask users whether they would like their passwords to contain numbers, uppercase letters, lowercase letters and symbols.
-#### Step 4
-Create a variable that holds the sum of user preference (if yes to any of the options, add those characters to the variable)
-#### Step 5
-Generate random numbers as index to choose the character randomly.
-#### Step 6
-Run the step 5 for the same number of times as the password length input by the users
-#### Step 7
+* Create a variable to hold each answer (yes=true; no=false).
+* If users select no to all questions, then ask these questions again.
+* Collect user preference and assign to a variable
+* Generate random password characters
-Create a variable that holds the sum of those random characters.
+* Create a variable that holds the sum of those random characters.
-#### Step 8
-Add the above all together and iterate

 <a name="Installation"></a>
 ### 7. Installation